stllfe/calm/README.md

 1.  **A high-fidelity autoencoder** learns to compress K tokens into a single vector and reconstruct them with near-perfect accuracy.
 2.  **A continuous-domain language model** then performs autoregressive prediction in this vector space.

+An in-depth explaination of CALM is available [here](https://shaochenze.github.io/blog/2025/CALM).

 ### Key Features

 *   🚀 **Ultra-Efficient by Design:** Dramatically improves training and inference efficiency by reducing the number of autoregressive steps by a factor of K.